bjornbytes/RxLua/doc/README.md

 #### `:isEmpty()`

-Returns whether or not the Cooperative Scheduler's queue is empty.
+Returns whether or not the CooperativeScheduler's queue is empty.

 # Subject